 Because we are old-school graybeards.
 More seriously, we are investigating Rust, and might port Shufflecake to Rust in the future.

 Why did you not host it on GitHub?

-We believe that the current git hosting provider we use (Codeberg, a German provider backed by a no-profit organization) offers better guarantees in terms of freedom of expression and protection of the digital rights sought by the GNU GPL license we use (Autopilot, we're looking at you).
+We believe that the current git hosting provider we use (Codeberg, a German provider backed by a no-profit organization) offers better guarantees in terms of freedom of expression and protection of the digital rights sought by the GNU GPL license we use.

 Why did you release it under GPLv2?

 I'd just like to interject for a moment, I think you meant "GPLv2-or-above".
 When releasing the software we decided to choose a modern copyleft license, and we initially opted for GPLv3.
 However, we plan of adding features to Shufflecake which might require a certain integration within the Linux kernel, which is released under GPL2, so we opted for "GPLv2 or superior".